 The Kantishna River, Birch Creek, and Muddy River provide commercial freighters access to Lake Minchumina.
 Regular commercial riverboat operations to Lake Minchumina occurred from the 1920's to the early 1960's.
 During the 1920's and early 1930's commercial operators delivered freight to traders and fox farmers at the lake.
-During the 1940's and 1950's, the Civil Aeronautics Authority and the Federal Aviation Agency supplied its station at the lake by boat and airplane.
-During the early 1960's a local resident at the lake used a boat to transport fuel needed to provide electrical power to local residents.
+During the 1940's and 1950's, the CAA and the FAA supplied its station at the lake by boat and airplane.
+During the early 1960's, a local resident at the lake used a boat to transport fuel needed to provide electrical power to local residents.

 The first known instance of commercial boat travel to Lake Minchumina occurred in 1914.
 In the summer of that year Nels Henderson transported Stephen Foster and four tons of freight to the lake.
 The two men reportedly intended to start a fox farm, a trading post, and a big game hunting guide business at the lake.
 It is highly unlikely that they succeeded in their plans, although, later in the summer, Henderson returned to Fairbanks with a cargo of live foxes and mink for the Alaska Fur and Silver Fox Farms at Fairbanks.
-Foster would not return to Fairbanks for another two years.81
+Foster would not return to Fairbanks for another two years.
+87

 During the 1920s, freighters like George Black and George C. Moody were occasionally hired to transport prospectors and government officials to the lake.
-In the spring of 1921, Black transported six prospectors and their outfits on the Pioneer and a barge to Lake Minchumina.82 In the summer of 1922, the Nenana newspaper reported that Black again intended to go up the Kantishna River to the lake.
-In the spring of 1923, law enforcement officials wanting to investigate the death of a trapper named Henry Bock, hired Moody's launch to take them to the lake.
-Two years later, Moody transported federal and territorial engineers who located and established an emergency airplane landing field at the lake.
-Not long thereafter, Captain C. E. Neuse's stern wheel gasboat Mutt arrived at the lake with supplies and equipment for several trappers.
-Neuser reported "a very satisfactory trip... without any trouble of any kind."
-In late July the steamer made another trip to the lake, this time transporting five men and their outfits.83
+In the spring of 1921, Black transported six prospectors and their outfits on the Pioneer and a barge to Lake Minchumina.
+In the summer of 1922, the Nenana newspaper reported that Black again intended to go up the Kantishna River to the lake.
+In the spring of 1923, law enforcement officials wanting to

-80 FDNM, July 23, 1927, 8, June 19, 1928, 8, September 30, 1929, 8, August 7, 1930, 8, August 19, 1930, 8, September 12, 1931, 4, May 18, 1933, 5.
+86 FDNM, July 23, 1927, 8, June 19, 1928, 8, September 30, 1929, 8, August 7, 1930, 8, August 19, 1930, 8, September 12, 1931, 4, May 18, 1933, 5.

-81 Fairbanks Daily Times, July 17, 1914, 2, September 25, 1911, 1, June 16, 1916, 5, and July 12, 1916, 2; and FDNM, July 10, 1918, 3.
+Fairbanks Daily Times, July 17, 1914, 2, September 25, 1911, 1, June 16, 1916, 5, and July 12, 1916, 2; and FDNM, July 10, 1918, 3.
 He may have returned to the lake country to trap a month later.
 Foster later became a game warden.
 In 1918 he went to the lake on Clarence Boatman's launch.
 Johnson, Gudgel-Holmes, and Levy, p.
 81, also state Foster and Henderson were not successful in establishing a fox farm and trading post at the lake.

-82 Black probably provided the following information: "A barge loaded with provisions and also equipped as a cabin for first class passengers, will be towed up streams to the lake, and will probably supply the means for some cussing when the Muddy river, Minchumina's outlet, is reached.
-The Muddy river is sluggish, and has a reputation for sharp curves which at times, prove troublesome to the shorter motor craft.
+88 Black probably provided the following information: "A barge loaded with provisions and also equipped as a cabin for first class passengers, will be towed up streams to the lake, and will probably supply the means for some cussing when the Muddy River, Minchumina's outlet, is reached.
+The Muddy River is sluggish, and has a reputation for sharp curves which at times, prove troublesome to the shorter motor craft.
 It is practically impossible to pole a boat in the Muddy, owing to depth and towing is usually resorted to.
 If the wheel refuses to turn in making some of the curves, Captain Black may be compelled to fit the 'Pioneer' with oarlocks."
 FDNM June 8, 1921, 1.
-83 FDNM, August 17, 1922, 2, September 7, 1922, May 17, 1923, 4, May 21, 1923, 1, May 31, 1923, 4, June 2, 1923, 3 June 18, 1925, 1, June 23, 1925, 4, July 7, 1925, 2; Nenana News, July 14, 1923, 8, August 2, 1923, 4.